-Ivy House School is required to publish the end of year attainment scores for the end of each Key Stage.
+Ivy House School is required to publish the end of year attainment for pupils within school.
 Teachers and class staff work together throughout the year to ensure that we have an accurate picture of pupil progress at every level.

 There is currently a National review of special school assessment, being led by central Government.
 It is proposed that individual schools should create their own assessment systems involving the following principles: